duneroadrunner/SaferCPlusPlus/README.md

 But while substitute classes cannot be 100% compatible substitutes for their corresponding primitives, they can still be mostly compatible.
 And if you're writing new code or maintaining existing code, it should be considered good coding practice to ensure that your code is compatible with C++'s conversion rules for classes and not dependent on the "chaotic" legacy conversion rules of primitive types.

 If you are using legacy code or libraries where it's not practical to update the code, it shouldn't be a problem to continue using primitive types there and the safer substitute classes elsewhere in the code.
 The safer substitute classes generally have no problem interacting with primitive types, although in some cases you may need to do some explicit type casting.
 Registered pointers can be cast to raw pointers, and, for example, CInt can participate in arithmetic operations with regular ints.

+### Questions and comments

+There's no proper system set up for questions or feedback yet.
+For now, how about if we use the comment section of [this article](http://www.codeproject.com/Articles/1084361/Registered-Pointers-High-Performance-Cplusplus-Sma) as a makeshift forum for this project.
+Signing up for a codeproject account seems to be relatively hassle free.